CANopenNode/CANopenDemo/demo/README.md

 Data bytes are received into device, any number of them.
 For demonstration purposed data bytes are verified: they must be in sequence 0, 1, ..., 255, 0, 1, ...
 If not, SDO is aborted.
 If transfer is successfully finished then internal variable `dataSize` is set to number of data bytes transferred.

-### OD variable mapped to TPDO triggers its sending
+### Detecting change of state of the OD variable and request TPDO, to which OD variable is mapped
-In example we detect change of state of the OD variable.
-If value changes, then TPDO is triggered, to which that variable is possibly mapped.
+In the example we detect change of state of the OD variable (TPDO COS functionality).

 `CO_application.c` shows the principle.
-In configuration phase extension is added to the OD entry with `OD_extension_init()`, then `flagsPDO` are extracted from extension and stored for later use  (`OD_getFlagsPDO()`).
+In configuration phase extension is added to the OD entry with `OD_extension_init()`.

 Inside `app_programRt()` function `OD_requestTPDO()` is called on OD variables, when necessary.